yalesites-org/yalesites-project/docs/color-theme.md

 - `tokens/organisms/site-footer.yml` - uses component-specific `site-footer` themes which leverage `global-themes`
 - `tokens/organisms/site-header.yml` - uses component-specific `site-header` themes which leverage `global-themes`

-The process of updating those specific component themes is the same as what follows below.
-The primary reason specific component themes (specifically in atoms and molecules) exist is that there are component which do not utilize the global theme color palettes.
+The process of updating these, more specific, component themes is the same as what follows, below.
 The `site-footer` and `site-header` have 5 themes, which requires them to be organized separately from `component-themes`, which only have 3 themes defined.
 Both `site-footer` and `site-header` make use of the global theme color palettes in the same way in which our `component-themes` do.

 - **Step 1**: In the `tokens` repository ([github](https://github.com/yalesites-org/tokens))
-  - open the `tokens/tokens/base/color.yml` file
+  - Open the `tokens/tokens/base/color.yml` file
   - Locate the `component-themes` key which should look something like the following:
   ```
   component-themes: